pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 2. Use `unlock-ddl-lock` to ask `DM-master` to unlock the lock.

-    - Try to execute the DDL to the downstream again during the unlocking process (the owner before restarting has executed the DDL to the downstream), so as to make sure that the DDL can be executed multiple times.
+    - During the unlocking process, the owner tries to execute the DDL operation to the downstream again (the original owner before restarting has executed the DDL operation to the downstream once).
+Make sure that the DDL operation can be executed multiple times.

         ```bash
         unlock-ddl-lock test-`shard_db`.`shard_table`